The Science

 These major classifications are subdivided even further.
 The O type stars are subdivided into O5, O6, O7, O8, and O9.
 The B, A, F, G, and M classes of stars are subdivided into 10 smaller units: B0 to B9; A0 to A9; F0 to F9; G0 to G9; and M0 to M9.
 The K class of stars is subdivided into 8 smaller units: K0 through K7.

 Astronomers also noticed that any particular subclass can be generally either a supergiant, giant, or dwarf star - indicating the amount of luminosity, or size, of the star.
-These luminosity classes are given the Roman Numerals I, III, and V for Supergiant, Giant, and Dwarf stars.
+These luminosity classes are given the Roman Numerals I (Supergiant), III (Giant), and V (Dwarf).

 The spectral classifications for several stars are given in the table below, along with the temperature and luminosity of each star.